Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 There are many reasons that your dog could be barking at the wall, and it is important to become acquainted with those reasons.
 Keep an open mind, and don’t simply assume that your pooch is just being annoying.
-Do a little reconnaissance before coming to any conclusions.
+Do a little survey before coming to any conclusions.
 More than likely, stopping your pooch from barking at the wall is viable, though a bit of legwork might be necessary along the way.

 Featured Image Credit: salsa, Pixabay